ejp-rd-vp/cde-in-box/README.md

 **Step 1:** Before you run metadata services make sure that graphDB triple store is up running.
-You can check by going to this url for local deployment (in your laptop) `http://localhost:7200` for production deployment (in your server) `http:server_ip:7200`
+You can check by going to following url.
+For local deployment (in your laptop) `http://localhost:7200` for production deployment (in your server) `http:server_ip:7200`